Metrics are useful because everyone can agree what success looks like before the work gets done…

 Note: it’s not just SEOs that come up with pointless metrics – we were doing it in PR for years with the most ridiculous metric of advertising value equivalent (AVE), so this isn’t just an SEO critique!

-A good link passes 3 things: PageRank, TrustRank and traffic.
+A good link passes 3 things: authority, trust and relevant traffic (not just PageRank, TrustRank and any old traffic).

 Toolbar PageRank will never be updated again and has arguably been useless since 2011.
 The SEO industry is forced to rely on third parties’ best guess metrics as to how PageRank is transferred, with Moz’s Domain Authority usually considered a front runner.

 “Domain Authority is a score (on a 100 point scale) developed by Moz that predicts how well a website will rank on search engines.
 Use Domain Authority when comparing one site to another or tracking the “strength” of your website over time.
 We calculate this metric by combining all our other link metrics – linking root domains, number of total links, MozRank, MozTrust etc. – into a single score.”

 So Domain Authority is meant to predict how well a website ranks – not how much authority can be transferred from one site to another.